microbiome/OMA/19_visualization_techniques.md

 }
 </style>

-Whether a data set contains information on a microbial community or it originates from a different source, the way that data are visualized inevitably shapes how they will be interpreted, and motivates the next steps of the analysis.

-A large variety of graphing methods belong to microbial analysis, but only few are the choices that will return useful answers about the data.
-Therefore, knowledge on the available tools and their possible applications plays an important role in selecting the most suitable method for the asked question.
+Data visualization will inevitably shape interpretation and motivate the next steps of the analysis.
+A variety of visualization methods are available for microbiome analysis but the application requires careful attention to details.
+Knowledge on the available tools and their limitations plays an important role in selecting the most suitable methods to address a given question.

 This chapter introduces the reader to a number of visualization techniques found in this book, such as:

-* bar plots
+* barplots
-* box plots
+* boxplots
 * heatmaps
 * ordination charts
 * regression charts